top of page

 15 - The Autonomous Self and Surrender - Part Three

 4. MEDITATION.
 Meditation is kind of the opposite of the first three, it’s creating a space for God to enter into.
 While many spiritual practices entail an inner or outer activity, meditation entails the ceasing of inner and outer activity.
 It is our attempt to let go of the more conscious self and allow for an experience of our deeper self as connected to God.
 It is a kind of emptying in order to be filled.
 There are different kinds of meditation, and you can search that out on your own, but the one I practice most is called breathing prayer or centering prayer.
-This is not like what is most commonly thought of as prayer, where I’m attempting to communicate with God through thoughts and emotions.
-This kind of prayer attempts to quiet the heart, mind, and sometimes the body through the opposite kind of action, through stillness.
+This is not like thought prayer or vocal prayer.
+This kind of prayer attempts to quiet the heart, mind, and the body through the opposite kind of action; stillness.
 To do this I use one or two words which I say mentally while breathing in and out.
-I keep repeating those words for a while, as I attempt to let everything else but the sound of my breathing become my entire focus.
-This was especially helpful during my year of recovery, after my breakdown, when I struggled immensely with out-of-control thoughts and emotions.
+I keep repeating those words for a while, as I attempt to let everything else but the sound of my breathing become my focus.
+This was especially helpful during my year of recovery, after my breakdown, when I struggled with out-of-control thoughts and emotions.
 Meditation became the equilibrium to that chaos.
 The opposite weight for too much emotion and thought was trying to get to a place with no emotion and thought.
-The words I chose to meditate on often entail my current need or struggle.
-If I’m feeling anxious and overwhelmed with emotions or thoughts, my most common words are “peace” and “be still.”
-I actually first started mediating on short bible verses that communicated some aspect of comfort, peace, or the promise of good things.
-It was a good place for me to start, and it helped train my emotions and thoughts to gravitate more towards the positive instead of the negative.
-Now I find myself meditating quite a lot, while working, driving in my car, or any time I need to get calm or overcome some momentary negative thought or emotion.
-Meditation takes me to a place outside of myself, where contact with God seems much more possible, and where surrender, not my good efforts, makes the most difference.

 9 views0 comments